-The Ruina General of Sky, pilots the Fortes Ala.
+The Ruina General of Sky and pilot of the Fortes Ala.

-- Alas, Poor Villain: In the Second Original Generation, rather than curse the Steel Dragon Battle Group upon defeat, Ignis goes on a rant on why Glacies is leaving him behind, his last words being a sorrowful "Ra...ki...".
-The event is played with Sad Battle Music, as opposed to "Devastator" when other Melior Esse are destroyed.
-Made more plausible that in this continuity, he didn't (or has yet to) kill anyone close to the heroes.
+- Alas, Poor Villain: In the Second Original Generation, rather than curse the Steel Dragon Battle Group upon defeat, Ignis goes on a rant regarding why Glacies is leaving him behind, and curses the group for "ruining" Glacies until he realizes he's able to feel his own hate and sorrow just like Glacies and Ventus, his last words being a sorrowful "La...ki...".

 - Amazing Technicolor Population: Purple skin with orange-red hair